New Rules for NRI Taxation in India FY-2023-24

 NRI Taxation: New Rules for NRI in India

-• Any income received or deemed to be received in India.
+Income received or considered to be received in IndiaTaxableTaxableTaxable

 Types of NRI Income Taxable in India